Top-rated movers to make your Philadelphia to Miami move easy

 - Miami’s population is about 72% less than Philadelphia.

-- Miami's public transportation has a score of 8 out of 10 versus Philadelphia's higher score of 9.
+- Miami’s public transportation score of 8 out of 10 is lower than Philadelphia’s score of 9.

-- Both Miami and Philadelphia have the same bike-friendliness score of 67 out of 100, meaning Miami is about as safe for cyclists as Philadelphia.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Miami and Philadelphia have similar bike-friendliness scores (67 vs 64), meaning Miami is about as safe for cyclists as Philadelphia.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Miami’s crime rate is lower than Philadelphia with a score of 52.54 compared to Philadelphia’s 66.09.
 This means that Miami neighborhoods are safer than 52.54% of all U.S. neighborhoods, and Philadelphia neighborhoods are safer than 66.09%.